Poojan987/RecommendationSystem/README.md

 # Recommendation System
+### Problem

+Recommendations are significant for the company’s sales and marketing campaigns.
+Promoting the product to potential customers is necessary because the amount spent on marketing has a higher chance of conversion.
+Recommendations are helpful for the companies like Amazon; they can suggest some complementary products which the user had bought earlier or added to a cart multiple times.
+Even if Netflix wants to engage its consumers more and more on its platform, they need to provide suggestions based on predicting the user’s taste.

+Here the problem is to select which type of model to recommend, whether it is Collaborative Filtering, Content-Based Model, or Hybrid Model.
+(Combination of Both).
+We have tried to find the best model for it based on the slightest error.

+### Solution
+As we have different approaches as an option which includes
+#####  &nbsp;&nbsp;&nbsp; (A)Content Based Model: It suggests on the basis of activity of the user.
+(Likes, Products bought etc)
+#####  &nbsp;&nbsp;&nbsp; (B)Colloborative Model: It suggests on the basis of the activity of all the users and relevancy of the user with that particular product/content.
+#####  &nbsp;&nbsp;&nbsp; (C)Hyrbrid: Hybrid approach includes the combination of both of (a) & (b).

+We tried to find out Root Mean Squared Error to find out the best recommendation model.
+We found that hybrid model turns out to be the best model with least error.

 ### Implementation Steps
 Work-flow of this project can be divided into 7 main steps.
 The following directory structure was used during the development of this: